 Although I can’t claim total victory over my own winter blues, below are some of my favorite tried and true winter self care ideas to help you get through the season.

 Going to bed and waking up at the same time every day can help to regulate your internal clock and allows you to wake up feeling refreshed and energized and also minimizes fatigue throughout the day.

 We often wake up to the cold darkness during the winter months, but I have found that creating a morning routine that I look forward to helps me want to get out of bed and allows me to start my day on a positive note.

-I wake up earlier than the rest of my household and use this sacred morning time for journaling, meditation, exercise, reading, or whatever my body and mind are telling me is needed.
 After all, the key to self-care is being aware of what you need and taking steps to replenish, maintain and promote your mental and physical well-being.